 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 4% of the annual budgeted general fund expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Committed fund balance.
+The policy is that the District shall maintain a minimum unrestricted fund balance equal to one month's average operating costs at year end.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as part of unassigned fund balance.

-NOTE 12: DEFINED CONTRIBUTION PENSION
+NOTE 15: DEFINED CONTRIBUTION PENSION